Opinion | Lindsey Graham’s claim that he wasn’t interfering in the Georgia vote doesn’t add up

 He said he didn’t argue with Graham.
 “I really just got off the call, and I said I would circle back,” Raffensperger told CBS News.
 After speaking with his counsel, he decided “not to get back and re-engage.”

-Graham’s spokesman did not respond to a call and an email from me seeking comment.
 On Tuesday, the senator told reporters on Capitol Hill that he has also spoken about vote-counting procedures with officials in Arizona and Nevada out of concern about election integrity.

 For doing his job according to the law in the 2020 election, Raffensperger has been subjected to abuse and even, he says, death threats.
 Georgia’s two Republican senators, David Perdue and Kelly Loeffler, have called on him to resign.
 All of this is, no doubt, spurred by claims from the president himself that the election is being stolen from him.